This Creamy Lemon Tart is bursting with lemon flavor and incredibly luscious and tasty!

-This Creamy Lemon Tart was created for a bridal shower.
+This Lemon Curd Tart was created for a bridal shower.
 When I learned the bride to be loved lemon, I turned to Dorie Greenspan for her take on a glorious citrus dessert.

 Creamy Lemon Tart